edev/cs588-couchdb-ddocs-presentation/sinatra/README.md

 # Sinatra

-This container provides a simple Sinatra app that interacts with the DB and displays pages (slides).
+This container provides a simple Sinatra app that interacts with the DB and displays slides.